Hallescher FC: Play in reunified Germany (1991–present)

 In 1991, after the last season of the DDR-Oberliga, they were placed 10th in the All-time DDR-Oberliga table.
 The club had also formed a significant number of players for the East Germany national football team, such as Dariusz Wosz and Bernd Bransch.

-With German reunification in 1990, and the merger of the country's eastern and western leagues, the club entered the 2.Bundesliga as Hallescher FC, the second highest all-German league.
+With German reunification in 1990, and the merger of the country's eastern and western leagues, the club entered the 2.
+Bundesliga as Hallescher FC, the second highest all-German league.
 However, a lot of important former players had already left the club for Western German or other European clubs and therefore in the 1991–1992 season, they finished second to last.
 Following this, they were relegated to the NOFV-Oberliga.
 However, this was only the beginning of a steady decline that followed and the club descended down to the Verbandsliga Sachsen-Anhalt (fifth level league) by the 1995–96 season.

 The 1999–2000 season was a turning point for Halle, they finally returned to the NOFV-Oberliga where they stayed until 2008.
 In 2007, Sven Köhler became the team's manager and managed to secure a first place in the NOFV-Oberliga Süd 2007–2008.
-Hallscher FC was promoted to the Regionalliga Nord.
+Hallescher FC was promoted to the Regionalliga Nord.
 They surprisingly finished their first Regionalliga season as a runner-up and only narrowly missed their second promotion within only two seasons.
 Finally, in the 2011–12 season, Hallescher FC managed to succeed in a neck-and-neck race with Holstein Kiel and RB Leipzig and was able to secure the first place.
 This meant a direct qualification for the 3.
 Liga and marked their return to a professional football league after a 20-year absence.
 Hallescher FC finished 3.
 Liga as 10th in 2012–13 and 2014–15 and as 9th in 2013–14 seasons.

+They were relegated again in 2024 after a 17th-place finish.